Recognition of Seifert fibered spaces with boundary is in NP: Introduction

-The main challenge is to prove that recognition of circle bundles over surfaces with boundary is in \NP{}.
-This is as, by previous work of the author~\cite{JacksonTriangulationComplexity}, all singular fibres other than those of multiplicity two can be made simplicial in the $82^{nd}$ barycentric subdivision of any triangulation $\mathcal{T}$ of $M$, so we can tackle them by drilling them out and then comparing the slope of a meridian of the singular fibre to coordinates on the remaining manifold.
+After developing the theory of \ths{}s, we apply it in Section~\ref{section:fundamentalannulicollection} to show that there is a collection of normal annuli $M$, of total weight at most $c^{\norm{\mathcal{T}}^2}$, that cut $M$ into a collection of solid tori.

-We show in Section~\ref{section:fundamentalhorizontalsurface} that there is a fundamental horizontal surface of minimal degree in almost all Seifert fibered spaces with non-empty boundary.
-We set up normal surface theory in split handle structures in Section~\ref{section:ths}.
-We then use this in Section~\ref{section:fundamentalannulicollection} to show that there is a collection of normal annuli in $M$ which we can usually take to be vertical and which are of at most exponential weight in $|\mathcal{T}|^2$, that cut $M$ into a collection of solid tori.
-We use these results to prove in Section~\ref{section:surfacebundlerecognition} that recognising circle bundles over surfaces with boundary is in \NP{} and giving the surface is in \FNP{}.
-In the first part of Section~\ref{section:SFSrecognition} we extend to the case when $M$ has singular fibres of multiplicity two, and then can use the barycentric subdivision approach described above for the general case.
+The bulk of the work in proving Theorems~\ref{thm:SFSrecognitionNP} and~\ref{thm:SFSnamingNP} is to establish that recognition of circle bundles over surfaces with boundary is in \NP{}, which we do in Section~\ref{section:surfacebundlerecognition} using the results from Sections~\ref{section:fundamentalhorizontalsurface} and~\ref{section:fundamentalannulicollection}.
+This is as, by previous work of the author~\cite{JacksonTriangulationComplexity}, the general case can be reduced to this problem: all singular fibers (circle fibers over the cone points of the base orbifold) other than those of multiplicity two can be made simplicial in the 82\textsuperscript{nd} barycentric subdivision of any triangulation $\mathcal{T}$ of $M$, so we can drill them out and record the slope of a meridian of each singular fiber.
+In the first part of Section~\ref{section:SFSrecognition} we extend from circle bundles over surfaces to the case when $M$ has singular fibers of multiplicity two, and then can use the barycentric subdivision approach to prove the general case.